Lattice Reduction over Imaginary Quadratic Fields: Abstract

 \section{Abstract}

 Complex bases, along with direct-sums defined by rings of imaginary quadratic integers, induce algebraic lattices.
 In this work, we study such lattices and their reduction algorithms.
-First, when the lattice is spanned over a two dimensional basis, we show that the algebraic variant of Gauss's algorithm returns a basis that corresponds to the successive minima of the lattice in polynomial time if the chosen ring is Euclidean.
-Second, we extend the celebrated Lenstra-Lenstra-Lov\'asz (LLL) reduction from over real bases to over complex bases.
+Firstly, when the lattice is spanned over a two dimensional basis, we show that the algebraic variant of Gauss's algorithm returns a basis that corresponds to the successive minima of the lattice if the chosen ring is Euclidean.
+Secondly, we extend the celebrated Lenstra-Lenstra-Lov\'asz (LLL) reduction from over real bases to over complex bases.
 Properties and implementations of the algorithm are examined.
 In particular, satisfying Lov\'asz's condition requires the ring to be Euclidean.
-Lastly, as an application, we use the algebraic algorithms to find the network coding matrices in compute-and-forward.
-Such lattice reduction-based approaches have low complexity which is not dictated by the signal-to-noise (SNR) ratio.
-Moreover, such approaches can not only preserve the degree-of-freedom of computation rates, but ensure the independence in the code space as well.
+Lastly, we numerically show the time-advantage of using algebraic LLL by considering lattice bases generated from wireless communications and cryptography.